AVSLab/basilisk/src/simulation/navigation/planetHeading/planetHeading.rst

 User Guide
 ^^^^^^^^^^
 The user can only instantiate this module, change the i/o names, and add it to a task.
 The names below are only special in that they are useful defaults.
-Only the :ref:`spacecraftStateInMsgName` is actually a default.
+Only the `spacecraftStateInMsgName` is actually a default.

 .. code-block:: python